 It’s winter, and for a few months now the branches have lain bare.
 Some mammals are hibernating, and other species have migrated south for warmer weather.
 However, humans stick around, turn on the heater, cover up, and wait impatiently for spring.
 It seems as though winter is something to be endured—but it’s not.
 Winter has something special to reminds us: life is not just fast-paced doing.
 Life is also about periods of stillness, compassion, and responsibility.
 As we’ll see, there are many lessons from the winter season.
 There is wisdom and power behind it.
 Continue Reading!

 It’s fall season!
 The leaves are changing colors.
-Daylight is getting shorter, and nights are getting colder.
+Daylight is getting shorter, and the nights are getting colder.
 The leaves linger on the branches as they change, and soon they will let go.
 They will eventually fall and dance their way to the ground.
-Streets will be blanketed with tones of warmth.
-Autumn is magical!
+The streets will be blanketed with tones of warmth.
 It’s winter squash time in all its splendor.
-Pumpkin patches abound and pumpkin carving is happening.
+Pumpkin patches are now open and pumpkin carving is happening.
 And while the leaves keep falling throughout this season—the spectacle of autumn invites us to look inward.
-Lessons from the autumn season abounds!
+Autumn is such an special season.
+Let’s look how lessons from the autumn season abound.
 Continue Reading!

 Do you remember how you felt the last time you saw a big animal in the wild?
 Did you experience that liberating feeling of being out in the wild?
 At Rocky Mountain National Park, I came very close to a massive bull elk while hiking.
 Not too far from the trail, the bull was roaming free about the woodland.
 Sensing me, the elk slowly raised his neck and held his head high revealing his huge antlers with strands of peeling velvet.
 We paused.
 Then the bull continued roaming and eventually moved on—brushing away freely into the forest.
 Could this elk help unlock the secret?
 How can you reconnect with your true self?
 Continue Reading!